AgentMC/Sao19/Translate/En/Part2.md

 Kirito’s black eyes met muttering Ronye and he smiled softly.

 "I'm sorry, I do not blame Ronye.
 There is no choice, the Underworld is made from the beginning like that.
 The only goal is the war between the poor Dark Territory and the rich Human World.
 And the war began in fact, with so many sacrifices, and we barely avoided the worst ending possible.
-I will never let the same thing happen again, for the sake of lives lost in that battle. "
+I will never let the same thing happen again, for the sake of lives lost in that battle."

 "But, then, what shall we do ...?"